bg-git/auricle-next/content/information/about-us.gb-en.md

 We prioritise threadless for speed, comfort, and reliability.
 Threads are supported where appropriate, but our hierarchy is clear:

-- **Threadless (pin fit)** — No threads, secure friction fit, fast to install, kind to tissue, easy to downsize, highest manufacturing precision.
+- **Threadless (pin fit)**: No threads, secure friction fit, fast to install, kind to tissue, easy to downsize, highest manufacturing precision.
-- **Internal thread** — Industry standard, more costly to produce than external, kinder to tissue than external thread, reliable fit, but fine threads can be delicate.
+- **Internal thread**: Industry standard, more costly to produce than external, kinder to tissue than external thread, reliable fit, but fine threads can be delicate.
-- **External thread** — Cheaper to produce and mechanically robust, but the exposed threads can abrade tissue during insertion and removal.
+- **External thread**: Cheaper to produce and mechanically robust, but the exposed threads can abrade tissue during insertion and removal.

 The result: small, precise jewellery that handles repeat wear use without fuss.